Fact checkedFact Checked

 Medically reviewed by Kathy Shattler, MS, RDN

-Have you come across the new trend among Tiktok users of drinking coffee and lemon drink to lose weight?
+Have you come across the new trend among TikTok users of drinking coffee with lemon to lose weight?

 Well, it’s taking the world by storm as many more people try out the ‘magic’ combination.
 The increase in popularity is wanting, so it’s best to find out if you can achieve weight loss this way.
 There’s a lot of confusion surrounding the lemon coffee myth.

-Many homes have coffee and lemon juice at hand for different uses.
+Many homes have both coffee and lemon juice at hand for different uses.
 You get coffee by brewing roasted coffee beans.
-For many people, having a cup of coffee in the morning is a necessity.
-The main reason for the high intake is that coffee has caffeine.
+For many people, having a cup of morning coffee is a necessity.
+The main reason for the high intake is that coffee has caffeine content.

 Caffeine[1] is a stimulant that impacts your central nervous system and general mood.
 It helps you focus better and be more alert once it kicks in.